 Before the surgery begins, you’ll be given an intravenous (IV) line in your arm or hand.
 This line is used to provide fluids and medicines.

 Just before surgery, you will be given anesthesia.
 This is medicine that keeps you from feeling pain.
-You will likely receive general anesthesia.
+You will likely need general anesthesia.
 This puts you into a state like deep sleep during the surgery.

 During the surgery: